by Nancy Armitage

 Mr. H.E.
 Huntington & his Huntington Land & Improvement Co. also owned the Hotel Maryland in Pasadena, too.

-When Mr. Henry E. Huntington owned the Hotel Huntington that area was all open land as far as the eye could see.
+When Mr. Henry E. Huntington owned the Hotel Huntington that location was all open land as far as the eye could see.
 Try to imagine no houses from the “Old Mill” in San Marino all the way to the Huntington Library property.
 It was all ranch land, oak trees, orange groves , avocado trees, & roses for miles & miles.

 January & the Huntington Hotel, Pasadena